Watch the webinar now:

 What is the minimum stock level?

 The minimum stock level, also known as safety stock, is the defined minimum quantity of an item in the warehouse that should not be exceeded.
-It serves as a buffer to cushion unforeseen fluctuations in demand, delivery delays or disruptions in the supply chain.
+It serves as a buffer to cushion unforeseen fluctuations in demand, delivery delays or disruptions in supply chain resilience.
 By maintaining the minimum stock level, a company ensures that it is always able to deliver and that production or sales processes are not interrupted.

 Core elements of the minimum stock